 Federal criminal cases in Stockton, CA are different from state charges in almost every way: they’re more aggressive, more procedurally demanding, and handled by seasoned federal prosecutors.

-This isn’t something you should try to handle on your own, Combs Waterkotte‘s Stockton, CA federal criminal defense lawyers provide experienced legal support from the start – rooted in real results and a record of federal wins.
+This isn’t something you should try to handle on your own, Combs Waterkotte‘s Stockton, CA federal criminal defense lawyers offer strategic counsel from day one, backed by real-world federal court expertise – rooted in real results and a record of federal wins.
 Every day counts — let us help you take back control.

 Cases Handled